mightymax123/convfinqa/README.md

 ### Aliases

-A series of aliases are provided for convinience and ease of use.
+A series of aliases are provided for convenience and ease of use.
 To activate these, from the project root run:

 ```bash
 source .aliases
 ```

-These aliases are summarised in the table below
+These aliases are summarized in the table below

 | Alias         | Description                                      | Command                                                                                                                                                                               |